List of Marvel Comics characters: F: Freebooter

-Freebooter (Brandon Cross) is a fictional character who appeared in the Marvel Comics' series A-Next.
+Freebooter (Brandon Cross) is a character who appeared in the Marvel Comics' series A-Next.
 He was created by Tom DeFalco and Brent Anderson, and first appeared in A-Next #4 (1999).

 Brandon Cross was a protégé of Hawkeye and Swordsman.
 He was invited to join the "Dream Team" of new Avengers who were going to become members of A-Next.
 Donning a Hawkeye-like costume, he assumed the guise of the roguish "Freebooter".

 Freebooter quickly displayed a tendency to promiscuity and charisma, and poured on the charm for teammate Stinger and found her totally unreceptive to him.
 Stinger was outraged that new Avengers were being added to the team without her knowledge or permission, and felt no desire to fraternize with the new recruits (especially Freebooter), but in due time Freebooter's fighting skills earned her respect, and his heroic, chivalrous nature her affections.
 He became a valuable member of the team, but tragedy struck when his close friend and fellow "Dream Teamer" Crimson Curse was killed in the line of duty.
 Freebooter lost his carefree attitude and became more withdrawn, but he still fought the forces of evil in her honor.

 During the events of Last Planet Standing, Freebooter was badly injured, but received help from the former villain Sabreclaw, whom he later convinced to join A-Next while he was recuperating.
 Freebooter later returns to active Avengers duty.

 Freebooter has no powers, but has outstanding swordsmanship skills and is an expert archer.
 His weapon of choice is a retractable bo staff.

 Freya

 Freya is an Asgardian and goddess of fertility based on the Norse deity of the same name.
 She appears as a supporting character of Thor.
 Freya first appeared in Thor #321 (Oct.
 1993) and was created by Bill Mantlo and Don Heck.
 Freya used to work as a former Valkyrie.
 The people of Asgard have started a cult that worships her on the Isle of Love.
 On one occasion, Rimthursar lied to Freya stating that Odin has died to trick her into crying so that Rimthursar can collect her tears.
 Freya had an artifact named after her called the Cloak of Freya, which Loki once used to turn Storm into a falcon.

-Freya's history was later retconned where she was the daughter of the Giant Thyrm and her position was given to the similarly-names fellow goddess Freyja.
-Thyrm once tried to get Thor and Loki to give him Mjolnir in exchange for Thor's hand in marriage to Freya.
-Thor and Loki were able to outwit Thyrm.
+The Giant Thrym once tried to barter Thor's stolen hammer Mjolnir for Freya's hand in marriage, but Thor and Loki were able to outwit Thyrm.
+Freya's history was later retconned with her position was given to the similarly names fellow goddess Freyja.
 Freya has the various superhuman attributes that the other Asgardians have.
 She can also speak in the languages of the Nine Realms.